 For years, graphene has been described as a miracle material.
 In reality, most companies do not fail because graphene lacks potential—they fail because they pick applications that are too complex, over-regulated, or too expensive to qualify in the first sales cycle.
+Success in commercializing novel materials like graphene hinges on strategic market entry.
+The initial goal should always be to generate revenue and prove value quickly, building momentum for more ambitious projects down the line.

 If the goal is near-term revenue, the right question is not “What is the most advanced graphene use case?”
 The right question is: “Where can graphene be added today with minimal process change and a clear ROI story?”
+This pragmatic approach distinguishes successful graphene ventures from those that get bogged down in protracted development cycles.
+Focusing on immediate, tangible benefits allows businesses to establish a foothold and demonstrate graphene’s practical utility.

 A low-hanging-fruit graphene application usually has five traits: